scbaker/cynghanedd/README.md

 Once completed, it will initially allow the user to enter a word or words and search for correspondences among other words.
 Accent and rhyme may be added later depending on the availability of open datasets.

+## How will it work?

+Regular expressions, MySQL, and PHP.

 ## What does this solver not do?

 It won't write poems for you.
 Or at least, not good ones.